 1. Obtain Valid Consent

-- Provide a clear notice in plain language explaining what data you are collecting, why, and how it will be used
+- Give a clear notice in plain language explaining what data you collect, why, and how it will be used

-- Make the notice available in English and all 22 languages listed in the Eighth Schedule of the Constitution
+- Give the Data Principal the option to read the notice in English or any of the 22 languages in the Eighth Schedule of the Constitution

-- Not bundle consent — each purpose needs separate consent
+- Never bundle consent: each purpose needs its own consent

-If you already hold personal data collected before the Act came into force, you must issue a retrospective notice to all affected Data Principals.
+If you hold personal data collected before the Act came into force, you must issue the same notice to those Data Principals as soon as reasonably practicable.

 2. Process Data Only for the Stated Purpose

-Data collected for one purpose cannot be repurposed for another without fresh consent.
-If you collected email addresses for order confirmations, you cannot use them for marketing without separate consent.
-Once the stated purpose is fulfilled, you must delete the data unless retention is required by law.
+Data collected for one purpose cannot be repurposed without fresh consent.
+Email addresses collected for order confirmations cannot be used for marketing.
+Once the stated purpose is served, you must delete the data, unless another law requires you to retain it.

-When your processing decisions affect the Data Principal — or when you share data with another Data Fiduciary — you must make reasonable efforts to ensure the data is complete, accurate, and consistent.
-Outdated or incorrect data that leads to harm creates liability.
+When your processing decisions affect the Data Principal, or when you share data with another Data Fiduciary, you must make reasonable efforts to keep the data complete, accurate, and consistent.

 4. Implement Reasonable Security Safeguards

-Section 8(5) requires you to protect personal data by implementing reasonable security safeguards to prevent breaches.
-The Act does not prescribe specific technologies, but "reasonable" means appropriate to the nature and volume of data you handle.
+Section 8(5) requires reasonable security safeguards to prevent breaches.
+The Act does not prescribe specific technologies; "reasonable" means appropriate to the nature and volume of data you handle.

 5. Report Data Breaches

-- Right to access: They can request a summary of their personal data and a list of all Data Fiduciaries and Data Processors it has been shared with.
+- Access: a summary of their personal data and every Data Fiduciary and Data Processor it has been shared with

-- Right to nominate: Data Principals can nominate someone to exercise their rights in case of death or incapacity.
+- Nomination: naming someone to exercise their rights in case of death or incapacity

 7. Manage Your Data Processors